 - severe headache

 - difficulty swallowing

 Xarelto FDA warnings: In 2013, the FDA received 593 Xarelto bleeding event reports.
 In 2014, the U.S. Food and Drug Administration (FDA) released a warning about Xarelto.
-Because the drug does not have an antidote (unlike its counterpart warfarin), a serious bleeding incident could be fatal.
-If/when this happens, patients run the risk of bleeding out because there’s no Xarelto antidote available.
+Because the drug had no antidote then (unlike its counterpart warfarin), a serious bleeding incident could be fatal.
+Luckily, the FDA finally approved a Factor Xa inhibitor antidote for Xarelto as well as Eliquis in 2018.